-From there the journey continues on to Copenhagen’s most famous attraction; the iconic Little Mermaid statue.
-She is the main character in one of the classic fairy tales by Danish author Hans Christian Andersen, and has guarded Copenhagen’s waters since 1913.
+From there the journey continues on to Copenhagen's most famous attraction; the iconic Little Mermaid statue.
+She is the main character in one of the classic fairy tales by Danish author Hans Christian Andersen which was later adapted to the 1989 Disney film The Little Mermaid, and has guarded Copenhagen's waters since 1913.

 Next up you'll get a fabulous rear side view of Amalienborg Palace, the residence of the Danish royal family since 1794.
 Once you're back on land, it's well worth returning for a tour of the Palace museum or to witness the changing of the guards.